Timeline of the Russo-Ukrainian war (8 June 2023 – 31 August 2023): 10 June

 During a nighttime attack on Odesa, Russian forces fired two missiles and eight drones.
 Ukrainian officials reported that all had been shot down.
 Falling drone debris set fire to an apartment building killing three people.
 Another 27, including three children, were wounded.
 An airfield in Poltava Oblast was damaged by missiles.
 One person was killed in an attack in Kharkiv Oblast.
-Two people, including a nurse were killed by Russian shelling at a hospital in Huliapole, Zaporizhzhia Oblast.
+Two people, including a nurse were killed by Russian shelling at a hospital in Huliaipole, Zaporizhzhia Oblast.
 The Ukrainian military claimed to have advanced 1.2 kilometers (0.75 miles) near Bakhmut over the past 24 hours.

 During a surprise visit by Canadian Prime Minister Justin Trudeau to Kyiv, Ukrainian President Volodymyr Zelenskyy acknowledged the start of the country's counteroffensive against Russia.
 Trudeau also announced 500 million Canadian dollars (£297 million) in new military aid for Ukraine.

 Radio New Zealand (RNZ) launched an external investigation after discovering that some 15 stories about the war in Ukraine "were edited to align with the Russian view of events" to give a "false account" of the conflict.
 The station's executive later apologized, admitting that RNZ's editorial systems had been insufficiently robust, while a digital journalist was placed on leave.

 In Russia, a freight train with fifteen cars was derailed in Belgorod Oblast.
 No casualties were reported.